magicsgram/wordleoff/README.md

 Enjoy and let me know if you have any questions, feedbacks, etc.

-**I intend to keep this free and ad-free (and open source) as long as my time and budget allow to maintain the server.
-It's running on a low-tier server, So I apologize for any service interruptions.**
-***

 ***Some thoughts if you ever played a game called 'Among Us'.***

 I freaking love the voting mechanics in 'Among Us', as there's so much tension and pressure to 'vote' on Imposters.
 Also, after the imposters kill you and you know who they are, it gets even more interesting because you get to spectate how other people struggle in search of them.